-This online exhibition coincides with the same-named display at the Civic Centre in Esher (January – July 2018).
 ‘Votes for Women’ celebrates 100 years since some women over the age of 30 finally secured the vote in Britain.
 The exhibition explores the history of the suffragettes and highlights the stories of significant women from early twentieth century Elmbridge in the fight for suffrage.
+It originally complemented a display at the Civic Centre in Esher (January – July 2018).

 Fashion for Women in the 1910s